linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 This report covers five common mistakes that investment firms make and offers practical guidance on how to manage each of them.

-# Mistake
+## Common Mistakes

 1. Relying too much on the "inside view."
 2. Failure to consider a sufficient range of alternatives.
 3. Underestimating or underappreciating an opposing point of view.
 4. Not imposing self-accountability.
 5. Creating an environment that is not conducive to good decisions.

-# Solution
+## Solutions

 Integrate the "outside view."